(Article by LB)

 Want to join me?

 LB is currently a 4.0 student working towards a dual bachelor’s and master’s degree in business management.
-She writes about her struggles utilizing a $50,000 income to pay for school, give back to the community, and find time to live life while staying out of debt.
-Check out more at The Financial Black Sheep.
+She writes about her struggles utilizing a $50,000 income to pay for school, giving back to the community, and finding time to live life while staying out of debt.

 [Photo by Yashna M]